J.D. Davis Preview, Player Props: Giants vs. Padres

-On Friday, J.D.
-Davis (.257 on-base percentage in past 10 games, 64 points below season-long percentage) and the San Francisco Giants face the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 9:40 PM ET.
+J.D.
+Davis -- with an on-base percentage of .257 in his past 10 games, 64 points lower than his season-long percentage -- will be in action for the San Francisco Giants versus the San Diego Padres, with Blake Snell on the hill, on September 2 at 8:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Padres.
+In his previous game he had a hitless performance (0-for-4) against the Padres.

 J.D.
 Davis Game Info & Props vs. the Padres